mlswg/mls-protocol/draft-ietf-mls-protocol.md

 the group data even in the face of a compromised DS.
 However, a compromised DNS can still mount some attacks.
 While it cannot forge messages, it can selectively delay or remove them.
-This can in some cases be observed by detecting gaps in a the per-sender generation counter, though it may not always be possible to distingush attack from message loss.
+This can in some cases be observed by detecting gaps in the per-sender generation counter, though it may not always be possible to distinguish attack from message loss.
 In addition, the DS can permanently block messages to and from a group member.
 This will not always be detectable by other members.
 If an application uses the DS to resolve conflicts between